chrismlittle123/ai-singularity-tracker/README.md

 # ai-singularity-tracker

-Compare the value one year ago to value now, then two years ago to the value now. if both show downward trend for labor share of income + accountants and an upward trend for real gdp per capita over these two time periods. then this is a strong signal.
+Compare the value one year ago to value now, then two years ago to the value now, then three years. if they show downward trend for labor share of income + accountants and an upward trend for real gdp per capita over these time periods. then this is a strong signal.

 https://fred.stlouisfed.org/series/PRS85006173